daos-stack/daos/docs/admin/troubleshooting.md

 ```
 ### ndctl

-NDCTL is another utility library for managing the PCMEM.
-The ndctl provides functional used for PCMEM and namespace management,
+NDCTL is another utility library for managing the PMem.
+The ndctl provides functional used for PMem and namespace management,
 device list, update firmware and more.
 It can detect the media errors and scrub it to avoid accesses that could lead to uncorrectable memory error handling events.
 [NDCTL user guide](https://docs.pmem.io/ndctl-user-guide/) has more details about the utility.